-- The conduct took place in the context of and was associated with an international armed conflict. - 4.
-The perpetrator was aware of factual circumstances that established the existence of an armed conflict
+- 1. The perpetrator employed a gas or other analogous substance or device. - 2.
+The gas, substance or device was such that it causes death or serious damage to health in the ordinary course of events, through its asphyxiating or toxic properties.48 - 3.
+The conduct took place in the context of and was associated with an international armed conflict. - 4.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict.

-Article 8 (2) (b) (xix) War crime of employing prohibited bullets
+Article 8 (2) (b) (xix)

+War crime of employing prohibited bullets

-- 1. The perpetrator employed certain bullets. - The bullets were such that their use violates the international law of armed conflict because they expand or flatten easily in the human body. - 3.
-The perpetrator was aware that the nature of the bullets was such that their employment would uselessly aggravate suffering or the wounding effect. - The conduct took place in the context of and was associated with an international armed conflict. - The perpetrator was aware of factual circumstances that established the existence of an armed conflict.
+- 1. The perpetrator employed certain bullets. - 2.
+The bullets were such that their use violates the international law of armed conflict because they expand or flatten easily in the human body. - 3.
+The perpetrator was aware that the nature of the bullets was such that their employment would uselessly aggravate suffering or the wounding effect. - 4.
+The conduct took place in the context of and was associated with an international armed conflict. - 5.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict.